johanrosenkilde/dotfiles/README.md

 I'm currently running a MacBook Pro with Mac OS X.

-I used to run Linux (Arch, Ubuntu, etc.) and I've kept a number of dotfiles from that system that I currently don't use actively.
+I used to run Linux (Arch, Fedora, Ubuntu, etc.) and I've kept a number of dotfiles from that system that I currently don't use actively.

 ## Emacs